DigitalPublishingToolkit/TOD18-Geoblocking/md/14LiChina.md

 Chinese government launched a dramatic “anti-smut” campaign, whose true purpose however was to censor information about a pro-democratic online petition.
-Right in the middle of the campaign, an imaginary creature named “Grass Mud Horse” (*cao ni ma*) became a huge Internet phenomenon after a series of widely circulated online videos attracted millions of viewers.
+Right in the middle of the campaign, an imaginary creature named “Grass Mud Horse” (*cao ni ma*) became a huge internet phenomenon after a series of widely circulated online videos attracted millions of viewers.
 The videos feature cute images of an alpaca-like animal as the embodiment of the homophone of a sexually charged profane curse, which expresses public anger toward censorship in a hilarious manner.
-Although the videos were quickly banned in Chinese cyberspace (but can be accessed on YouTube), the phenomenon continued in countless Internet memes, video games, toys, and even clothing lines that all referenced the lovely animal.
+Although the videos were quickly banned in Chinese cyberspace (but can be accessed on YouTube), the phenomenon continued in countless internet memes, video games, toys, and even clothing lines that all referenced the lovely animal.

 ![](imgs/Li-image1.png)

 Figure 1.
-The Grass Mud Horse became a popular expression of resistance to internet censorship source: (CC BY-SA 2.0/chumsdock)
+The Grass Mud Horse became a popular expression of resistance to internet censorship.
+Credit: chumsdock (CC BY SA 2.0)

 Equally provocative is the animation series *Kuang Kuang*, which was created by artist Pi San and his independent studio Huxiao Animation.